thewilkybarkid/logger-fp-ts/docs/index.md

 import * as RIO from 'fp-ts-contrib/ReaderIO'
 import * as C from 'fp-ts/Console'
 import { pipe } from 'fp-ts/function'
-import * as L from '.'
+import * as L from 'logger-fp-ts'

 const env: L.LoggerEnv = {
   clock: SystemClock,